Dr. Brian Radvansky contributed to this post.

-After years of debate, the Invitational Conference on USMLE Scoring (InCUS) announced their long-awaited decision to transition the USMLE Step 1 to only a pass/fail outcome.
+Though the USMLE Step 1 passing score is currently 194, after years of debate, the Invitational Conference on USMLE Scoring (InCUS) announced their long-awaited decision to transition the USMLE Step 1 to only a pass/fail outcome.

 When the USMLEs were created in 1992, the creators did not envision a world in which the numerical scores would be given such weight when selecting residents, largely due to the inherent limitations of summing up an applicant's skills and experiences with a number.

-In general, student engagement has decreased as they neared taking Step 1, often opting to give their full focus and attention to preparing for Step 1 rather than their medical coursework, often resulting in falling attendance at medical school lectures and widening philosophical disputes between students and Deans about efficient uses of their times.
+In general, student engagement has decreased as they neared taking Step 1, often opting to give their full focus and attention to preparing for Step 1 rather than their medical coursework, often resulting in falling attendance at medical school lectures and widening philosophical disputes between students and Deans about efficient uses of their time.

 Moving toward a pass/fail system, per the coalition, is hopefully a sign of system-wide changes to come, which will ideally bring more emphasis to demonstrating competencies in other ways, increasing diversity within different specialty programs, defining and selecting applicants not just based on numerical scores, but from a more well-rounded perspective.

 4. What will Step 1 pass/fail score reporting look like?

 According to the USMLE's June 29, 2021 bulletin, Step 1 score reporting on the new pass/fail system will report passing scores as "pass" only.

 For those who fail Step 1, the USMLE will offer content category-specific feedback regarding the examinee's performance as it compares to other test takers.
 Examinees who fail Step 1 will also receive an illustration indicating the distance between his or her score and the minimum passing score.

 5. Will I be affected by the change to pass/fail for Step 1?